PinealonNeuroprotection & Cognitive Support

 What's the downside of taking peptides?

-All peptides, including Pinealon, lack the regulatory oversight and long-term safety data of approved pharmaceuticals.
-Specific concerns include: variable purity from research suppliers, absence of human clinical trials, unknown drug interactions, and extrapolating rodent/cell data to humans.
-For Pinealon specifically, the evidence base is very limited, all research originates from a single institute, and effects are subtle enough that it's difficult to assess whether it's working.
+Variable purity from research suppliers, absent human clinical trials for most compounds, unknown drug interactions, and extrapolation from rodent/cell data to humans.
+For Pinealon specifically: all research originates from a single institute, and effects are subtle enough that assessing whether it's working is nearly impossible outside a controlled setting.

 How does Pinealon differ from Epitalon?